RFF Summer Research Internship Program

 Vaccine Policy.
 RFF has made the safety of our staff and community a top priority.
 As a part of that commitment, all staff and visitors are required to be fully vaccinated against COVID-19, as defined by the CDC.
 RFF will require all staff and visitors to submit proof of complete vaccination against COVID-19 to work in our buildings.

 Applications for the summer 2022 hiring season will close on March 1st, with interviews conducted between March 29th and April 9th.
 We anticipate making hiring decisions by April 15th.
 Internships will run from June 6, 2022 to August 12, 2022.
 Start or end dates can be changed with an approved exception.

-Projects that will be supported by a summer intern include:
+Summer 2022 Projects that will be supported by a summer intern include:

 - Leaving After the Storm?
 The Local Economic and Fiscal Impacts of Buyouts.
 As coastal areas experienced more intense storms and frequent flooding in recent years, property buyout programs have attracted increasing attention as an option to move homes out of harm’s way.
 However, this strategy raises serious economic and equity concerns for local communities and there is little empirical evidence to inform on these issues.
 This project evaluates the short- and medium-run impacts of New York State’s post-Sandy buyout program on nearby property values and development levels, as well as the distribution of such impacts.
 We seek an intern with skills in geospatial analysis to assist in dataset assembling and estimation.